Alonza0314/SSL-TLS-OpenZiti-Encryption-Study/ziti/README.md

 # TLS in Ziti

-The model seems like TLS 1.3 with using DH.
+The model seems like TLS 1.3 with using DH, but without certificate.

 ---